MuffinManKen/AutoBar/Readme.txt

  - Toybox (Favourite and All)

 Changes:
+v7.1.0.05:
+ - The Mount button was only showing Class mounts

 v7.1.0.04:
  - Simplified the handling of some spells (notably Zen Pilgrimage)
  - Changed New to New Button in the Buttons UI and added a better tooltip